-Sometimes, the only difference between listings that sell quickly and ones that sit on the market for months is the difference in listing photography.
+Sometimes, the only difference between listings that sell quickly and ones that sit on the market for months is the difference in real eastate photography.

 If you’re struggling to get listings sold but you feel like your grasp on luxury home marketing is otherwise solid, the most obvious culprit is your listing photography.

-Here are 5 things to make sure you’re doing to maximize your photos:
+Here are 5 real estate photography tips you need to make sure you’re doing to maximize your real estate marketing strategy efforts:

 1. Getting Enough Photos of Your Listing